OtagoPolytechnic/Duck/README.md

 ## Get Involved

-Join the Snowball Slam community and stay up to date with the latest developments, bug fixes, and upcoming features:
+Join the Duck community and stay up to date with the latest developments, bug fixes, and upcoming features:

 - **Discussions:** Share your feedback, questions, and ideas on the [discussions board](https://github.com/OtagoPolytechnic/Duck/discussions).
 - **Issue Tracker:** Report bugs on the [issues page](https://github.com/OtagoPolytechnic/Duck/issues).